apache/nuttx/configs/README.txt

 		CONFIG_ARCH_BOARD_name - For use in C code CONFIG_ENDIAN_BIG - define if big endian (default is little endian)
+		CONFIG_ARCH_NOINTC - define if the architecture does not support an interrupt controller or otherwise cannot support APIs like up_enable_irq() and up_disable_irq().
+		CONFIG_ARCH_IRQPRIO
+		  Define if the architecture suports prioritizaton of interrupts and the up_prioritize_irq() API.

 	Some architectures require a description of the RAM configuration: